Close-up of sewing a crocheted rose onto the blanket edge

 If you are still new to crochet abbreviations, do not let the shorthand intimidate you.
 Once you recognize the rhythm of chain, double crochet, and slip stitch, the pattern becomes much easier to follow.
 The key is to read one section at a time and translate the abbreviations as you go instead of trying to memorize everything at once.

-Special stitches and techniques explained clearly
+What Is Special stitches and techniques explained clearly?

 This pattern includes only stitches that most beginners can learn quickly, but it still helps to review them before you start.
 The cleaner your stitch basics are, the nicer the blanket will look once it expands into the larger rounds.